 - The social network – I’m not ashamed to admit that I do miss the organised chaos, the lunches, coffee at Starbucks and the afterwork team drinks.
 For me anyway a lot of the team bonding happens outside of the office environment and some of the best ideas have been formed here too.

-- Learning from others – Though not such a big deal for me this I’m certain is key for some of my junior colleagues.
+- Learning from others – Though not such a big deal for me, this is key for some of my junior colleagues.
 I’m in no doubt most of you would agree that as a junior you can pick up so much by watching and listening to more senior members of your team.

 Thinking about my own home working experience, there have been some clear benefits.
 But I can’t ignore the challenges – for me the lack of human interactions is the biggie, which I’m sure lots of you will also be able to relate to.
 I also appreciate everyone’s experiences will differ depending on living arrangements and of course professional backgrounds / jobs and indeed level of seniority.